LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

   <figcaption>Figure 1: simulations using LPhy studio</figcaption>
 </figure>

+Clicking any nodes in the graph, you can view the "true" values of that variable from the last simulation.

 ## LPhyBEAST and batch processing

-The GUI LPhy studio is not convenient for batch processing, and does not have inference engine.
+LPhy studio does not have inference engine, so that we need to start [LPhyBEAST](https://github.com/LinguaPhylo/LPhyBeast) to run the simulations configured by the LPhy script, and create BEAST 2 XMLs based on these simulation results.
+These XMLs will contain the simulated alignments and the models specified by your script.

-But we can run the following command in the terminal to create XMLs for simulations through LPhyBEAST, and then run these XMLs using BEAST 2:
+Run the following command in the terminal to complete this task:

 ```
 $LPhyBEAST -r 110 -l 50000000